South Beach Diet

 - Like the related South Beach Diet products, such as cookbooks and diet foods

-Check with your doctor or health care provider before starting any weight-loss diet, especially if you have any health concerns.
+Check with your doctor or dietitian before starting any weight-loss diet, especially if you have any health concerns.

-The South Beach Diet says that its balance of good carbs, lean protein and healthy fats makes it a nutrient-dense, fiber-rich diet that you can follow for a lifetime of healthy eating.
+The South Beach Diet says that its balance of complex carbs, lean protein and healthy fats makes it a nutrient-dense, fiber-rich diet that you can follow for a lifetime of healthy eating.
+Food sources of complex carbs, or so-called good carbs, include fruit, vegetables, whole grains, beans and legumes.
+Simple carbs, or "bad" carbs, include sugar, syrup and baked goods made from refined white flour.

 The South Beach Diet has evolved over time and now recommends exercise as an important part of your lifestyle.
 The South Beach Diet says that regular exercise will boost your metabolism and help prevent weight-loss plateaus.